aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ics-to-pdf/_index.md

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert ICS to PDF in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert ICS to PDF in Python?" %}}

 - Open the source ICS file using MailMessage.load class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
 So your ICS file is converted to HTML at the specified path